 - Through which channels and forms must the feedback be provided?

-In the following steps I’m showing you how to get started with design feedback and how to set up a timeless design feedback system for your organization.
+In the following steps, I’m showing you how to get started with the feedback loop and how to set up a timeless feedback system for your organization.

 These steps include: